scicloj/cmdstan-clj/README.md

 ## Usage

-This project has not been deployed to Clojars yet.
-For now, you may clone the repo and play with it.

 You will need [CmdStan](https://mc-stan.org/users/interfaces/cmdstan.html) installed in your system, and the environment variable `STAN_HOME` pointing to its location.

 Them you can follow the [walkthrough](https://scicloj.github.io/cmdstan-clj).